 Tibet is not only famous for its beautiful views but also known as a land with countless distinctive human landscapes.
-As an ancient nation origin from the stone age, Tibetans have deep feelings on stones which could be found in most of their daily activities in the past.
-If you have a travel to Tibet, you could find many historical remains of stone, especially some valuable cliff and rock carving.
-As the crystallization of art and wisdom, these artworks are great gifts handed down from ancient time.
+As an ancient nation that originated from the Stone Age, Tibetans have deep feelings about stones that could be found in most of their daily activities in the past.
+If you have a travel plan to Tibet, you could find many historical remains of stone, especially some valuable cliff and rock carvings.
+As the crystallization of art and wisdom, these artworks are great gifts handed down from ancient times.

 Tibetan Rock Carving

-Everyone who comes to Tibet for a journey would notice that there are so many altars built by stones.
+Everyone who comes to Tibet for a journey would notice that there are so many altars built with stones.
 What's the use of these altars?
 This kind of altar is called Mani Stones.
-“Mani” comes from the Brilliant Mantra of Six Words “Om mani padme hum” in Buddhism.
-Every stone is usually carved with Buddhist Scriptures or the image of Tibetan Gods.
+“Mani” comes from the brilliant mantra of six words “Om mani Padme Hum” in Buddhism.
+Every stone is usually carved or painted with Buddhist scriptures or the image of Tibetan gods.
 According to Tibetan culture, these ubiquitous stones are expressions of the dreams, feelings, and hopes of the locals.
 They are used for blessing in a kora and rectifying the bad ideas of the pilgrims.
-The devout Tibetans believe that if they keep on carving “Om mani padme hum” which they chant day and night on the stones, these stones could receive magic power and bring the believers luck and happiness.
-As the time goes by, more and more these stones are laid by the road and formed a unique human sight.
-Especially in some villages far away from towns and monasteries, Mani Stones play an important role in the spiritual life of the locals.
+The devout Tibetans believe that if they keep on carving/painting the six-syllabled Sanskrit mantra that they chant day and night, these stones could receive magic power and bring the believers luck and happiness.
+As time goes by, more and more of these stones are laid by the road and form unique human sights.
+Especially in some villages far away from towns and monasteries, mani stones play an important role in the spiritual life of the locals.

-According to Tibetan legend, someplace like the mountain pass, the entrance to a village, and the water source area is usually controlled by evil spirits.
-Dropping stones in Mani Stones could suppress these demons and bring peace to the land.
-In Tibetan tradition, people believe that both human being and their livestock could not stop moving when they walk through a pass or they will get sick.
-So every Tibetans will put their palms together devoutly and drop a stone on Mani Stones to pray for blessing.
-When the time is coming for pilgrimage in Tibetan festivals, the pilgrims will come to the Mani Stones which stand in the corners of the streets and sprinkle zanba, grains of wheat, and highland barley wine on them to pray for peace and happiness.
+According to Tibetan legend, some places like the mountain pass, the entrance to a village, and the water source area are usually controlled by evil spirits.
+Putting Mani Stones here could suppress these demons and bring peace to the land.
+In Tibetan tradition, people believe that both human being and their livestock cannot stop when they get through a mountain pass, or they will get sick.
+And they will take off their hats, put their palms together, and pile a stone on Mani Stones to pray for blessing.
+During Tibetan festivals, the pilgrims will sprinkle zanba, grains of wheat, and highland barley wine on Mani Stones to pray for peace and happiness.